Snater/CLNDR2/README.md

     endDate: '2018-01-09'
   },

-  // If you're supplying an events array, dateParameter points to the field in your event object
+  // If you're supplying an events array, dateParameter configures which key(s) to look for dates
+  // in the events provided per the `events` option.
+You may set this to a plain string when setting
+  // up a calendar with single-day events only.
+  dateParameter: {
+    // `date` configures the key of single-day events.
-  dateParameter: 'date',
+    date: 'date',
+    startDate: 'startDate',
+    endDate: 'endDate',
+  },

   // An array of day abbreviation labels used in the calendar header.
 If you provided a date-fns
   // locale per the `locale` option, it will be guessed for you.